 GIS technicians are typically involved in coding and preparing GIS projects.
-They prepare data for conversion and editing and will have knowledge of one or more GIS package.
+They prepare data for conversion and editing and will have knowledge of one or more GIS packages.
 In addition to GIS Technicians, similar job roles include LiDAR Technicians and Survey Technicians.
-Entry-level to 5 years’ experience is commonly seen for these positions.
-GIS Specialists require more training and background knowledge with 5-10 years’ experience.
+Entry-level to 5 years experience is commonly seen for these positions.
+GIS Specialists require more training and background knowledge with 5-10 years of experience.
 They will have additional training or experience in Macro language programming.
+Software Developers

 Common job titles for Software Developers include GIS Software Developers, Web Developers, and Programmers.
 They are able to design, develop, and code new software or applications.
 This role requires a strong computer science and programming background through work experience or academic training.
-It also requires proficiency in C/C++ , C#, VB, .NET and/or other languages and familiarity with a variety of operating systems and databases.
+It also requires proficiency in C/C++, C#, VB, .NET, and/or other languages and familiarity with a variety of operating systems and databases.
+Survey Personnel

 Surveyors of all levels are in high demand!
 Survey Technicians, Crew Chief, and Professional Land Surveyors are some of the job titles you would find.
 Duties for Survey Technicians or Crew Chiefs include preparing maps and drawings from survey field data and require knowledge of AutoCAD, Google Earth, Trimble data collection, GIS, GPS, and robotic total stations.
 Supervisory experience is required for Crew Chief positions.
-Professional Land Surveyors require a PLS license and generally requires supervising survey personnel.
-The majority of these positions involve field work.
+Professional Land Surveyors require a PLS license and generally require supervising survey personnel.
+The majority of these positions involve fieldwork.
+Photogrammetrists

 Photogrammetrists specialize in using satellite images, aerial photographs, light imaging detection, and ranging technology to build models of the Earth’s surface and its features in order to create maps.
 They compile and analyze spatial data like distance and elevation.
 Several states require licenses for workers who use remote viewing equipment to conduct land surveys.